 Dyson has a cordless 2-in-1 series of stick vacuums.
 Miele doesn’t make any sort of cordless vacuum, but does have a corded stick vacuum that specializes in cleaning hard (bare) flooring and rugs.
+The Dyson V8 Absolute is our favorite, and more recently the Dyson V10 Absolute.

 All Dyson vacuums are bagless.
-For some this is very desirable, and for others they couldn’t care less.
+For some, this is very desirable, and for others, they couldn’t care less.
 Bagless vacuums are generally louder and filter poorly when compared to bagged vacuums.
 Dyson is no exception, but they do have some of the best filtered bagless vacuums on the market.
 However, Miele’s AirClean Sealed System is the best overall filtration system available today.

 Miele vacuums are designed to last 20+ years.
 No joke.
 They are the old classic buy-it-for-life vacuum that your grandparents used.
 Miele has been slow to embrace trendier technologies such as cordless, bagless, and handheld vacuums in their vacuum lineup.
 However, they do what they do very well.
 Dyson does expect a lifetime of about 10 years out of most of its vacuums, so they aren’t too far behind.

-Miele Vs. Dyson: Dyson’s Design
+Miele Vs. Dyson: Bagless Vacuum Design Comparison

 But does it actually improve the experience?
 Let’s see…